-Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 2/E/2003 (available from the Authority's website at www.autoridadedaconcorrencia.pt).
-The purpose of the Form (which should be lodged along with two complete copies of the notification and supporting documentation) is to identify the information and the documents to be provided to the Competition Authority when a concentration is being notified.
+Notifications must be lodged in accordance with the Form approved by the Authority and set out in Regulation 2/E/2003 (available from the Authority's website), along with two complete copies of the notification and supporting documentation.
+When supporting documentation is in a foreign language, translation may be required, although documents in English are usually accepted.

 The Authority may waive the requirement for certain information or documents to be presented if it considers them unnecessary for appraisal of the concentration.
-It is however up to the notifying parties to assess whether or not it is necessary to complete all the points on the form, on the basis of the seriousness of the competition concerns raised by the operation, although the Authority may later decide that all or part of the information omitted must be supplied.
-In any case, notifying parties must always provide the undertakings participating in the Concentration;
+It is however up to the notifying parties to assess whether or not it is necessary to complete all the sections on the Form.
+Under Regulation 2/E/2003 certain information is considered essential to the Form and must always be provided.